oubino/locpix/docs/source/user_guide/usage.rst

 Annotate
 ^^^^^^^^

-This script allows for manual segmentation of the localisations.
+This script allows for manual segmentation of the localisations and also adding markers to the images as seeds for the watershed algorithm

 To run the script -i and -c flags should be specified